 They think, "If only I could find the right technology, or maybe a system or a program..." the magic solution will appear.
 But it doesn't.

 The reality is that while they're hunting outside, they're growing hungrier inside, and inside is where the answers live.
-If they can quiet their inner critic, they'll know what they really want.
-They can then align their habits with their deep desires, and they'll see the solutions that have been there all along.
+If they can quiet their inner critic, they'll find peace.
+They can think.
+Align habits with deep desires, and see solutions that only show up when the mind is peaceful.

 What they really want is to live life!
 They don't think it's too much to ask to enjoy work and have time for family and friends.
 They look forward to healthy relationships, and prosperous, meaningful work.